ATLANTBH/abh-restaurants/README.md

 docker-compose up
 ```

-Import project in your favorite IDE.
+Import project in your favorite IDE and be sure to select `develop` maven profile.

 Start the web application by running `main` method in the `Application` class.
 If you want to run web application without importing into project, run following:

 ```bash
 mvn clean spring-boot:run -f webapp/pom.xml -P develop